Caroline Lawrence

-Caroline Lawrence (born 1954) is an English American children's author, best known for The Roman Mysteries, a series of historical novels following four child detectives in Ancient Rome.
+Caroline Lawrence (born 1954) is an English-born American children's author, best known for The Roman Mysteries, a series of historical novels following four child detectives in Ancient Rome.
 The series has won numerous awards and has been published in many different languages worldwide.
 Lawrence is also known for her historical mystery series called The P.K.
-Pinkerton Mysteries (or The Western Mysteries), set in Virginia City, Nevada Territory in the early 1860s.
+Pinkerton Mysteries (or The Western Mysteries), set in Virginia City, Nevada Territory, in the early 1860s.

 Biography

 Lawrence was born in London, England.
-Her American parents returned to the United States shortly afterwards and she grew up in Bakersfield, California with her younger brother and sister.
+Her American parents returned to the United States shortly afterwards and she grew up in Bakersfield, California, with her younger brother and sister.
 Her father was Jewish.
 Her mother was an artist and her father taught French and Drama at a middle school.

 When she was twelve, Lawrence's family moved to Stanford University in northern California so that her father could study Linguistics.
-She afterwards studied Classics at Berkeley, where she won a Marshall Scholarship to Cambridge.
-There, at Newnham College, she studied Classical Art and Archaeology.
+She afterwards studied classics at University of California, Berkeley, where she won a Marshall Scholarship to the University of Cambridge.
+There, at Newnham College, she studied classical art and archaeology.

-After Cambridge, Lawrence remained in England, and later took an MA in Hebrew and Jewish Studies at University College London.
-She then taught Latin, French and Art at a small London primary school.
+After Cambridge, Lawrence remained in England, and later took a Master of Arts (MA) degree in Hebrew and Jewish studies at University College London.
+She then taught Latin, French and art at a small London primary school.

 In 2000, she wrote The Thieves of Ostia, which was published in 2001, the first in a series of children's mystery-adventure stories set in Ancient Rome, called The Roman Mysteries.
 The 17 book series has sold over a million copies in the United Kingdom and has been translated into 14 languages.
-The books were adapted as a TV series by the BBC from 2007-2008.
+The books were adapted as a TV series by the BBC from 2007–2008.
 Lawrence went on to write several sequels, spin-offs and companion books.

 In 2009, Lawrence won the Classical Association Prize of £5000 for "a significant contribution to the public understanding of Classics".
 Lawrence has also worked on the University of Reading's educational website Romans Revealed, creating stories about Roman Britain closely based on archaeological finds.
 In 2013, she was chosen to be President of JACT (The Joint Association of Classical Teachers) following in the footsteps of Boris Johnson, Bettany Hughes and Paul Cartledge.

 Lawrence has a son, Simon, from a previous marriage, and she now lives by the Thames in London with her husband Richard, a graphic designer.